leotozzi88/reliability_study/README.md

 This is the repository for the study:

-"Short-term test-retest reliability of the resting state functional connectome: influence of analysis choices and implications for biomarker studies"
+"Short-term stability of the human intrinsic functional connectome"

 Summary: